curl/curl/docs/GOVERNANCE.md

 A maintainer in the curl project is an individual who has been given permissions to push commits to one of the git repositories.

-Maintainers are free to push commits to the repositories at their own will.
+Maintainers are free to push commits to the repositories at they see fit.
 Maintainers are however expected to listen to feedback from users and any change that is non-trivial in size or nature *should* be brought to the project as a Pull-Request (PR) to allow others to comment/object before merge.

 ## Former maintainers

-A maintainer who stops being active in the project will at some point get their push permissions removed.
+A maintainer who stops being active in the project gets their push permissions removed at some point.
 We do this for security reasons but also to make sure that we always have the list of maintainers as "the team that push stuff to curl".

 Getting push permissions removed is not a punishment.
 Everyone who ever worked on maintaining curl is considered a hero, for all time hereafter.